Robert Goulet: Personal life

 Goulet and his first wife Louise Longmore had one daughter, Nicolette (died April 17, 2008).
 He also had two sons, Christopher (b.
 1964) and Michael (b.
 1966), by his second wife, actress and singer Carol Lawrence.

 In 1982, he married artist and writer Vera Novak.
 Novak, who was born in Bitola, Yugoslavia, was also his business partner and manager.
 He sang "God Bless America" on Friday, August 8, 2003, when she was sworn in as a citizen of the United States in Las Vegas.
-Goulet and his wife Vera resided in Las Vegas and Los Angeles.
+They resided in Las Vegas and Los Angeles.

+Honors

+In 1993, Goulet was elected and named as an Honorary Fellow of the Royal Conservatory of Toronto.
+According to Dr. Peter Simon, the president and CEO of the Royal Conservatory, "The Fellow of The Royal Conservatory of Music is our highest designation and is awarded to those who have had a profound impact on society through music and the arts.”

-In 2006, he received a star on Canada's Walk of Fame, and was inducted together with Alex Trebek and Paul Shaffer.
-At the induction ceremony, accompanied by Canadian Prime Minister Stephen Harper, Goulet mentioned to the Prime Minister, a fellow Albertan, "This is great, but what I really want is my Canadian citizenship."
-Goulet, who owned residential property in Montreal, had always believed that he was a Canadian citizen until late in life when he was informed otherwise.
-Goulet then applied for official Canadian citizenship, which was approved by the Canadian government and became officially registered shortly after his death.
+In 2006, Goulet received a star on Canada's Walk of Fame, and was inducted together with Alex Trebek and Paul Shaffer.
+At the induction ceremony, Goulet told Prime Minister Stephen Harper he wished to become a Canadian citizen.
+He died the following year while his application was still pending, although it had apparently been approved by the Canadian government.

 Death

-On September 30, 2007, Goulet was hospitalized in Las Vegas, where he was diagnosed with idiopathic pulmonary fibrosis, a rare but rapidly progressive and potentially fatal condition.
+On September 30, 2007, Goulet was hospitalized in Las Vegas, where he was diagnosed with idiopathic pulmonary fibrosis, a rare but rapidly progressive condition with extremely poor long-term survival rates.
 On October 13 he was transferred to Cedars-Sinai Medical Center in Los Angeles after it was determined he would not survive without an emergency lung transplant.
 While awaiting a lung transplant, Goulet died from pulmonary fibrosis on the morning of October 30 at Cedars-Sinai Medical Center at the age of 73.
 Theater marquees in New York and in cities across North America were dimmed in his memory the following day.
-On November 9, the day of his funeral, Las Vegas honored Goulet by closing the Las Vegas Strip for his funeral procession.
+On November 9, the day of his funeral at the Shrine of the Most Holy Redeemer, Las Vegas honored Goulet by closing the Las Vegas Strip for his funeral procession.
 Several venues also posted his name on their marquees as a final tribute.